Metacinnabar/noip-auto-renew/README.md

 - 0.3 (05/19/2018): Support Docker, ignore timeout, support proxy, tested on python3.
 - 0.2 (11/12/2017): Deploy the script as normal user only. root user with 'no-sandbox' option is not safe for Chrome.
 - 0.1 (11/05/2017): Support Debian with Chrome headless.

+## Future Improvements

+- [ ] Improve logging process to allow user to modify log level efficiently
+- [ ] Further tidy the script and improve installation & uninstallation process.
+Make this more streamline.
+- [ ] Change the way the script sets "noip-renew-<strong>user</strong>" to call it.
+Make it noip-renew --noipaccountname
+- [ ] Set up additional callable parameters and config (`--configure --help --version --uninstall --repair --upgrade `)